 4. The farm has been in constant shrimp production disease free since 1999.
 Conversion to organic shrimp for sale to the EU and U.S can easily be accomplished if desired.
 Tilapia production is also possible, and wild tilapia that entered into the ponds as eggs from the estuary system have been harvested on occasion.

 5. The business and properties are debt free and fully permitted by all departments of the Costa Rican government.

-6. In 2013, 15 hectares (37 acres) of African palm were planted and production in 2016 will begin of palm fruit already contracted for sale to an international buyer.
+6. In 2013, 15 hectares (37 acres) of African palm were planted on the levees and other areas that do not interfere with shrimp farming.
+Production in 2016 began of palm fruit and is already contracted for sale to Palma Tica, Damas.

-7. The farm has other possible uses due to its proximity to the Pacific, a marina and dock on the river Parrita with access to the ocean and access also to the ocean directly from the farm to the ocean via the estuary system which is on the other side of the farm-this property is productive and profitable and has multiple use possibilities.
-There is also more space to plant African palm.
+7. The farm has other possible uses due to its proximity to the Pacific, a marina and dock on the river Parrita with access to the ocean directly from the farm, or from a dock on the other side of the farm to the ocean via the estuary system is also a possibility.

 This property is productive and profitable and has multiple use possibilities.
 From the possibility of harvesting algae and spirulina to making a tourist attraction with a live shrimp farm operation, lots of options and more info is available to the qualified prospective buyer......